kharf/flux-k8s-stack/catalog/istio-stack/README.md

   path: "./catalog/istio-stack/config"
   dependsOn:
     # Please make sure the apps namespace is created
-    - name: apps-config
+    - name: apps
       namespace: flux-system
     # This dependency is required to make sure the operator is deployed before the config is applied
-    - name: istio-controlplane
+    - name: istio-system
       namespace: flux-system
   prune: true
   wait: true